Miros-007/cybersecurity-portfolio/networking-basics.md

 # Networking Basics - Writeup

 ## Objective
-Understand how devices communicate over a network.
+Understand how to identify services running on a target machine.

 ## Tools Used
 - Nmap

 ## Steps Taken
-- Ran scan:
+1. Started with a basic scan:
-  `nmap -sC -sV <target IP>`
+   nmap -sC -sV <target IP>

-- Identified open ports
+2. Identified open ports:
-- Detected services running on ports
+   - Port 22 → SSH
+   - Port 80 → HTTP

+3. Analyzed service versions to understand potential vulnerabilities

+## Why This Matters
+Open ports expose services that attackers can target.
+Enumeration is the first and most important step in penetration testing.

 ## Key Takeaways
+- Nmap helps discover attack surfaces
-- Open ports can expose services
+- Services running on open ports can be exploited
-- Enumeration is the first step in penetration testing
-- Nmap is a critical tool for network scanning
+- Enumeration is critical before any attack